neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 and search across projects.

-Metadata can be high-level (e.g. a general overview of the study and its purpose) or low-level (acquisition parameters for extracellular electrophysiology setup, or microscope).
+Metadata can be high-level (e.g. a general overview of the study and its purpose) or low-level (e.g. acquisition parameters an extracellular electrophysiology).

 A number of detailed metadata standards exist, including those from [BIDS](https://bids-specification.readthedocs.io/en/stable/introduction.html),